israel-c-ribeiro/israel-c-ribeiro/README.md

   <summary><strong>I'm passionate about...</strong><span style="color: red;">(click to expand)</span>
   </summary>
   <p>
-   I'm passionate about the intersection of chemistry, materials science, and data analytics.
-I am Ph.D in Theoretical Physical Chemistry from the São Carlos Institute of Chemistry (IQSC), University of São Paulo (USP).
-My research explores 2D perovskite thin films through Density Functional Theory (DFT), focusing on their structural, energetic, and optoelectronic properties.
-Alongside my academic endeavors, I have served as a teaching assistant for multiple chemistry courses at IQSC.
-I am also enhancing my skill set with a MBA in Data Science and Analytics at USP, specializing in Machine Learning applications to materials science.
+I am a Computational Materials Scientist and Postdoctoral Researcher at the University of Mons (UMONS), passionate about bridging chemistry, materials science, and data analytics.
+I hold a Ph.D. in Theoretical Physical Chemistry from the University of São Paulo (USP), where I investigated 2D perovskite thin films using Density Functional Theory (DFT) to uncover their structural, energetic, and optoelectronic properties.

-I hold a Bachelor's Degree in Chemistry from the Federal University of São João del Rei (UFSJ).
-During my undergraduate studies, I developed a strong foundation through tutoring in Physics and Chemistry and contributed as a CNPq research fellow in projects spanning photoluminescent inorganic materials and theoretical/computational chemistry.
-My hands-on experience extends to the industrial sector, where I worked in R&D at AMG-Br and as a chemical technician at Resind Indústria e Comércio Ltda., both within the mineralogy field.
-Additionally, I volunteered as an English teacher at São Marcos Language School for three years, honing my communication and leadership skills.
+I also hold an MBA in Data Science and Analytics from USP, focusing on Machine Learning applications in materials research, and a B.Sc. in Chemistry from the Federal University of São João del Rei (UFSJ).
+My background combines academic and industrial experience, including R&D work at AMG-Br and laboratory operations in the mineralogy sector at Resind Indústria e Comércio Ltda.

+Previously, I served as a teaching assistant for several chemistry courses and volunteered as an English teacher for three years, strengthening my communication and leadership skills.

-Driven by curiosity and innovation, my interests include Materials Science, DFT, Solid-State Chemistry, Inorganic Physical Chemistry, Machine Learning, and Quantum Chemistry.
+Driven by curiosity and innovation, my research interests include Electronic Structure Calculations, Materials Informatics, Machine Learning, Solid-State Chemistry, and Quantum Materials.
   </p>
 </details>